NicolaeAlexandruPanait/Dynamics-365-external-data-caching-in-Azure/index.md

 The next D365 API call will be then rerouted again to the Dynamics 365 system and the new record data will be added to the cache.

+### Observations and remarks

+This solution works well only for scenario where data is not being changed frequently.
+Adding this process for cases where there are multiple data changes can be detrimental to the overall performance of the system.

+For obvious reasons, only API call for GET operations are supported.
+So the solution will not work for custom services which are making use of the Post operation.

+In the ideal scenario, the business will make changes to the master data only once every few months.
+In this case it is better to have the cache cleanup done manually to avoid the need for the business data event.

+The same approach can probably be implemented different backend systems, so hopefully this will help some other type of implementations.